Minto wheel: Iske brothers and Israel L. Landis

 In 1881, the Iske brothers got two patents granted for a design similar to the Minto wheel.

 According to the patent, the working fluid is alcohol "or other volatile liquid".
 Air in the tubes is to be removed and the tubes are sealed (creating a partial vacuum).

 The patent suggests lamps as heating sources.

 The first patent describes glass for the bulbs and tubes.
 The second patent does not specify materials, but the construction implies metal.
 A later patent then clearly specify metal.

 Later the same year, Israel L. Landis got a patent for a similar engine.
 Different to the Minto wheel and the Iske brothers' patent, the engine was oscillating, not revolving.
 Landis suggested alcohol or ether as the volatile liquid.
 Landis suggested heating up the apparatus before removing the air from the bulb/chambers.

 In the following years, the Iske brothers were granted various patents, including some relating to modification and/or improvements on engines similarly to the Minto Wheel and an oscillating engine similarly to Israel L. Landis design.

 Drinking bird

 The oscillating types by the Iske Brothers and Landis are related to the drinking bird toy.

 The drinking bird is dating back to 1910s~1930s.
 The drinking bird was patented in the US in 1945 and 1946 by two different inventors.

 Wally Minto's contribution

 Wally Minto experimented with different working fluids.
 With the working fluids he used, he got the required temperature difference down, enabling the engine - for example - to run on solar power.
 Based on the working fluid, his improved wheel is also known as "Freon Power Wheel".
 Popular Science reported about in its March 1976 issue.

 Examples

 A working example of a Minto wheel was first published in a series of articles in The Mother Earth News, Issues #38 March, #39 May and #40 July 1976.
-Test units constructed by Mother Earth News (Issue 40, July 1976) and the MythBusters (Episode 24, December 5, 2004 – "Ming Dynasty Astronaut") did work to convert temperature difference into torque; however not as well as overenthusiastic boosters claimed.
+Test units constructed by Mother Earth News (Issue 40, July 1976) and the MythBusters (Episode 24, December 5, 2004 – "Ming Dynasty Astronaut") did convert temperature difference into torque, but not as well as overenthusiastic boosters claimed.